RBC Avion vs. TD Aeroplan Visa Infinite

 While both cards have fairly standard fees for premium offerings, the RBC Avion Visa Infinite comes in at a slightly lower $120 vs. TD's $139.

-Both cards offer fee waivers when you hold premium bank accounts, though.
-If you have a TD All-Inclusive Banking Plan or RBC VIP Banking Account, you won’t pay an annual fee for these cards for each year that you hold the account.
+Both cards offer fee waivers when you hold premium bank account packages, though.
+If you have a TD All-Inclusive Banking Plan or RBC VIP Banking Account, you won't pay an annual fee for these cards for each year that you hold the account.

 The winner: RBC Avion Visa Infinite